 Every two years, the Alliance organizes the Global Meeting of Nongovernmental Organizations Advocating for Road Safety and Road Victims, where members meet, participate in training workshops on key topics like fund-raising, research, monitoring and evaluation, and project management.
 At the Global Meeting, members also vote on Alliance bylaws and elect the Board of Directors.

-The Alliance was established in 2012 by NGO members of the United Nations Road Safety Collaboration (UNRSC) and currently represents more than 170 member NGOs working in road safety from more than 90 countries around the world.
+The Alliance was established in 2012 by NGO members of the United Nations Road Safety Collaboration (UNRSC) and currently represents more than 200 member NGOs working in road safety from almost 90 countries around the world.